Moonwalk and Shirtology will be presented in his next exhibition, Hippydrome, from April 30 to September 4, 2022 at Frac Normandie - Caen.

-The exhibition Commissions from Performa’s Archives will take place from 6 September 2017 to 4 March 2018, at Whitechapel Gallery in London.
+The exhibition Commissions from Performa’s Archives takes place from 6 September 2017 to 4 March 2018, at Whitechapel Gallery in London.
 It documents the performances created at the Performa biennale in New York during these ten last years.
-A recording of the piece Ballet (New York) filmed in the Martha Graham Studios during Performa15 will be on view.
+A recording of the piece Ballet (New York) filmed in the Martha Graham Studios during Performa15 is on view.

 The choreographer Jérôme Bel starts his collaboration with the Festival in 2004.
 In 2017, he presents eight pieces and a film, all iconic of his research on the codes operating in performing art.
 At the heart of his Portrait, two creations – one of them for the Lyon Opera Ballet – and two historical pieces will be performed for the first time in the Festival.